 The next 10 years were hard work and often put our faith to the test, but the congregation grew and many talented people generously helped to build up the church.
 Very kind clergy friends gave their time and came over here from the UK to support us so that we could offer a Communion Service every month.
 Slowly but surely we became an official congregation in the Anglican Diocese in Europe.

-2012 saw the next stage in our journey when a part-time 'House-for-Duty' priest was appointed.
+2012 saw the next stage in our journey when a part-time 'House-for-Duty' priest, Anne Jenkins, was appointed.
 Now there is an Anglican Church on the Costa Brava with four worship centres and we have been officially recognised as part of the Diocese in Europe.
-The church members meet for Sunday services in Madremanya on the last Sunday each month followed by a shared lunch in Church House in Corçà.
-There is a service in Pau, in the north of the area on the first Sunday, and we meet in Penedes, near Llagostera on the second Sunday each month.
-And now there is a service at Lloret de Mar on the third Sunday in the month.
+The church members met for Sunday services on the last Sunday each month followed by a shared lunch in Church House.
 There is a warm welcome for all at every service and event.
 We are a lively active group with many events happening each week.
 Look at our calendar for more details.

 See the page on 'Contact us' for directions to all our services or for any enquiries.